Nonnegative Ricci curvature, nilpotency, and Hausdorff dimension: Introduction

 Given the above results, it is naturally to further study the equivariant asymptotic geometry without the smallness of escape rate and without the (metric) conic structure at infinity.
 Such understanding should have implications on virtual abelianness or nilpotency of $\pi_1(M)$.
 A close look at Wei's examples of open manifolds with $\mathrm{Ric}\ge 0$ and torsion-free nilpotent fundamental groups \cite{Wei} indicates that the nilpotency step is reflected in a lower bound of the Hausdorff dimension of isometric $\mathbb{R}$-orbits.
 See Section \ref{sec_exmp} for these motivating examples.

 This problem of nilpotency step and Hausdorff dimension is also related to the structure of Carnot groups.
-Let $\Gamma$ be a finitely generated virtually nilpotent group with nilpotency step $l$.
+For a finitely generated virtually nilpotent group $\Gamma$, we define $\step(\Gamma)$ as the nilpotency step of a torsion-free nilpotent subgroup with finite index (see Definition \ref{def_virnilstep}).
 Any finite generating set $S$ of $\Gamma$ defines a word length metric $d_S$ on $\Gamma$.
 The asymptotic structure of $(\Gamma,d_S)$ was studied by Gromov \cite{Gro_poly} and Pansu \cite{Pansu}.
 For any sequence $r_i\to\infty$, Gromov-Hausdorff convergence holds:

-The unique limit space $(G,d)$ is a Carnot group, that is, a simply connected stratified nilpotent Lie group $G$ with nilpotency step $l$ and a distance $d$ induced by a left-invariant subFinsler metric.
-Moreover, $\dimH(Ly)=l$ for any one-parameter subgroup $L$ in $\zeta_{l-1}(G)$, the last nontrivial subgroup in the lower central series (see Definition \ref{def_nilstep}).
-This structure also applies to closed manifolds.
-For a closed Riemannian manifold $(M,g)$ with a virtually nilpotent fundamental group $\Gamma$, although $g$ cannot have nonnegative Ricci curvature when $\step(\Gamma)\ge 2$, the blow-down sequence of the universal cover $(r_i^{-1}\widetilde{M},\tilde{p},\tilde{g})$ actually converges in the Gromov-Hausdorff topology to a limit space $(G,e,d)$ as described above.
-Therefore, we can view the proposed problem as an extension of part of the Carnot group structure from closed manifolds to open ones.
+The unique limit space $(G,d)$ is a Carnot group, that is, a simply connected stratified nilpotent Lie group $G$ and a distance $d$ induced by a left-invariant subFinsler metric.
+There are two ways to detect the nilpotency step of $\Gamma$ from the limit $(G,e,d)$:\\ (1) $\step(\Gamma)=\step(G)$;\\ (2) $\step(\Gamma)=\max \{\dimH(L) | L \text{ is a one-parameter subgroup of $G$}\}$.\\ In fact, $\step(G)=\step(\Gamma)=\dimH(L)$ holds for any one-parameter subgroup $L$ in $\zeta_{l-1}(G)$, the last nontrivial subgroup in the lower central series of $G$ (see Definition \ref{def_nilstep}).
+This structure result also applies to closed manifolds: for a closed Riemannian manifold $(M,g)$ with a virtually nilpotent fundamental group $\Gamma$, although $g$ cannot have nonnegative Ricci curvature when $\step(\Gamma)\ge 2$, the blow-down sequence of the universal cover $(r_i^{-1}\widetilde{M},\tilde{p},\tilde{g})$ converges in the Gromov-Hausdorff topology to a limit space $(G,e,d)$ as described above.
+Therefore, we can view the proposed problem as a natural extension of the Carnot group structure from closed manifolds to open ones.

 The main result of this paper confirms this conjecture about nilpotency step and Hausdorff dimension \cite[Conjecture 0.2]{Pan_cone}, thus resolves the question raised in \cite[Remark 1.7]{PW_ex}.
+We also give a description of any limit orbit $Gy$ as a simply connected nilpotent Lie group, extending the above-mentioned Carnot group structure.